PeterDrake/drakepedia/development_tools/git.md

 git config --global color.ui true
 ```
 ### Creating a Repository
 A *repository* is a set of snapshots of your files.
-(Git is actually clever enough to save space by only storing the *differences* between these snapshots, but you don't have to think about that.)

 First create a directory and put a simple file in it -- say, `file.txt`.